 The incentives were wrong for everyone.
 Loan originators paid fees to underwrite more and more loans regardless of credit quality, banks’ lending to subprime borrowers, and then packaging the loans to sell them off to investors looking for decent returns in a low-rate environment.

-What state does the housing world seem to be in now?
+What state is the housing market in in 2022?

 Today’s housing market conditions are quite different compared to those that led to the housing bubbles in the 1990s and 2008.

 People’s jobs may be the reason.
 There have been shifts in how businesses operate.
 After being forced to experiment with working from home during the pandemic, companies now see it as a reasonable alternative to expensive office space.